LGro/reunicorn-website/content/en/features.md

 ### Direct Invites via Secret Link or QR Code {.title .is-4}

-If you have an existing channel of trusted communication, an encrypted messenger like Signal and others, you can send someone a personal, secret invite link.
+If you have an existing channel of trusted communication, an encrypted messenger like Signal or others, you can send someone a personal, secret invite link.

 ### Profile Link based Invites {.title .is-4}